HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/README.md

    1. Once you've done this, commit these changes to your branch.
 4. Make a Pull Request, to merge your branch back into the main repo.
    1. Your branch Pull Request will notify the team for review before being either rejected or incorporated into the repository's main branch.
+   2. A discussion may occur on your Pull request, highlighting potential changes or reasons for rejection.